mosra/m.css/doc/css/typography.rst

 Because the indentation may look distracting for manually wrapped line blocks, assign :css:`.m-poem` to such paragraph to indent all lines the same way.
 To remove the indentation and justification altogether, use :css:`.m-noindent`.
+Spacing between lines can be extended to 150% using :css:`.m-spacing-150`.

 .. code-figure::